subconsciousnetwork/subtext/guide.md

 ### Text blocks

-One line is one block of Subtext.
-This means you write text extactly the way you would anyway.

-Here are two blocks:
+One line is one block in Subtext.
+This means you write text the way you would anyway.
+For example, here are two blocks:

 ```
 Delays in systems cause waves.